smeraldoflower/smeraldoflower/README.md

 🌐 Before coming to the United States to study, I spent the former part of my life in Dubai, U.A.E where I grew up in a very multicultural community.
 And so I believe that my upbringing and life experiences so far would bring a unique form of diverse insight to any project or corporation.

-📚✍🎮 Other than that, in my free time, I also enjoy learning about different languages/cultures and optimizing (min-max) my progress in several different strategic games.
+📚✍🎮 Other than that, in my free time, I also enjoy learning about different languages/cultures and optimizing my progress in several different strategic games.

 - 🔭 I’m currently working on React.js /React Native personal projects
 - 🌱 I’m currently learning React Native, Node.js, Express.js, Tesseract.js